autopi-io/documentation/docs/cloud/configuration/accelerometer.md

 ## Wake On Motion

+Devices with a hardware version of **5.1** and earlier have the wake on motion available, this includes Gen 2 devices as well.

+Devices with a hardware version of **5.2** and above **don't** support wake on motion.

 | Name | Description | Type | Default | Unit |
 | ------ | ------ | ------ | ------ | ------ |
 | SENSITIVITY | The sensitivity of a trigger for the motions/jolts.
 Minimum value is 0 and maximum value is 127.
 The sensitivity value defines how much G force is required to trigger a wake event using the formula `sensitivity * 0.063 = G` | int | 5 | - |